Overview

 The Department of Computer Science offers an undergraduate minor in Computer Science.
 The minor requires at least 16 credits in computer science courses.
 COMS 4140 cannot be used to fulfill minor requirements.

 A minimum grade of C- is required in COMS 2270 and COMS 2280.
 A minimum grade of C is required in both COMS 3110 and the three credits of 3000-level Computer Science courses and above.
 Students must meet all prerequisites for Computer Science courses taken to fulfill the minor.
-At least 6 credits of the minor must be in courses numbered 3000 and above and taken at ISU with a grade of C or higher.
-The minor must include at least 9 credits that are not used to meet any other department, college, or university requirement.
+At least 6 credits of the minor must be in courses numbered 3000 and above with a grade of C or higher and 3 credits must be completed at ISU.
+The minor must include at least 3 credits that are not used to meet any other department, college, or university requirement.

 COMS 2270 | Object-oriented Programming | 4 |